 Is a fence required between properties?

-Washington State does not require a fence to be built between properties.
+Washington State residential fence laws do not require a fence to be built between properties.
 There are some exceptions including the presence of an animal that requires containment or the property has a pool or spa.

 What are the requirements for a fence if the property has a pool or spa?